andela-tadesanya/bucketlist-django/README.md

 - Download the repo
 - cd into the project root in your favorite commandline tool
 - Run `pip install -r requirements.txt` to install all dependencies
+- Create an environment variable `DJANGO_ENVIRONMENT` with the value 'development', 'production', or 'testing' depending on the environment
-- Run `python bucketlist_django/manage_testing.py test bucketlist` to run tests
+- Run `python bucketlist_django/manage.py test bucketlist` to run tests, with the environment variable DJANGO_ENVIRONMENT set to 'testing'
-- Run `python bucketlist_django/manage_development makemigrations` and then run `python bucketlist_django/manage_development migrate` to create tables in the database
+- Run `python bucketlist_django/manage.py makemigrations` and then run `python bucketlist_django/manage.py migrate` to create tables in the database
-- Run `python bucketlist_django/manage_development runserver.py` to start the server
+- Run `python bucketlist_django/manage.py runserver` to start the server
-- On production run `python bucketlist_django/manage_production.py collectstatic` to collect static files
+- On production run `python bucketlist_django/manage.py collectstatic` to collect static files
-- On production use `manage_production.py` to run the server.
-Only use `manage_development.py` on development environment and `manage_testing.py` for testing.
+- On production set the environment variable DJANGO_ENVIRONMENT to 'production'.

 *Note: Postgres User must be a superuser that can create a database or else test suites wont run*